Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-Calculating the conditional means in \eqref{exp_right} is done in two steps, as it requires first estimating the conditional survival function of the censored covariate and then integrating over it from the censored value to infinity.
-Existing approaches to each of these steps are summarized below. \begin{itemize} \item[]\textit{Step 1 (Survival):} Thus far, nonparametric and semiparametric approaches, like the Kaplan--Meier estimator and Cox proportional hazards model, respectively, have been the predominant choice to estimate $S(x|\bz)$ \citep{ AtemEtAl2017, AtemMatsoukaZimmern2019, AtemSampeneGreene2019, AtemEtAl2016}.
+Calculating the conditional means in \eqref{exp_right} is done in two steps: estimating the conditional survival function of the censored covariate and then integrating over it from the censored value to infinity.
+Existing approaches to each of these steps are summarized below. \begin{itemize} \item[]\textit{Step 1 (Survival):} Thus far, nonparametric and semiparametric approaches, like the Kaplan--Meier estimator and Cox proportional hazards model, respectively, have been the predominant choice to estimate $S(x|\bz)$ \cite{AtemEtAl2017,AtemSampeneGreene2019,AtemEtAl2016}.
 These approaches avoid distributional assumptions about $X$ given $\bZ$, but this robustness can come at a cost.
-Step functions like the Kaplan--Meier estimator and Breslow's estimator \citep{Breslow1972}, used to estimate the survival function from a Cox model of the hazard, are defined on the observed data.
-Therefore, integrating over their tail up to infinity in the Step 2 can be computationally intensive and require some additional assumptions to do well (e.g., requiring extrapolation of the survival function beyond the last observed event).
-When the tail of the survival function is not fully captured, imputing with these approaches can lead to biased model estimates, especially under heavy censoring \citep{LotspeichGarcia2023}.
-Finally, the semiparametric Cox model approaches still require the assumption that hazards are proportional to hold.
-This assumption becomes less tenable as the covariate space increases, particularly when the additional covariates $\bZ$ are continuous. \item[]\textit{Step 2 (Integral):} After estimating $S(x|\bz)$ with these popular non- and semiparametric approaches, the trapezoidal rule is commonly used to approximate the integral from the smallest to largest observed values, $W_{(1)}$ to $W_{(n)}$, respectively \citep{AtemEtAl2017, AtemMatsoukaZimmern2019, AtemSampeneGreene2019, AtemEtAl2016}.
+Step functions like the Kaplan--Meier estimator and Breslow's estimator (used to estimate the survival function from a Cox model of the hazard) are defined on the observed data.
+Therefore, integrating over their tail up to infinity in Step 2 can be computationally intensive and require some additional assumptions to do well (e.g., extrapolation of the survival function beyond the last observed event).
+Finally, the semiparametric Cox model approaches still require the proportional hazards assumption to hold, which becomes less tenable as the covariate space increases, particularly when additional covariates $\bZ$ are continuous. \item[]\textit{Step 2 (Integral):} After estimating $S(x|\bz)$ with these popular approaches, the trapezoidal rule is commonly used to approximate the integral from the smallest to largest observed values, $W_{(1)}$ to $W_{(n)}$, respectively \cite{AtemEtAl2017,AtemSampeneGreene2019,AtemEtAl2016}.
 The trapezoidal rule is computationally simple, and this approach can be relatively accurate for the integral in \eqref{exp_right} when the last observed $W_{(n)}$ is uncensored.
-However, when the largest observed covariate value $W_{(n)}$ is censored, this trapezoidal rule approximation will lead to biased estimates of the conditional means, as the area under $S(x|\bz)$ for $x > W_{(n)}$ will not be included \citep{LotspeichGarcia2023}. \end{itemize}
+However, when $W_{(n)}$ is censored, this trapezoidal rule approximation will lead to biased estimates of the conditional means, as the area under $S(x|\bz)$ for $x > W_{(n)}$ will not be included \cite{LotspeichGarcia2025}. \end{itemize}